GingerMustache/multi_mode_snack_bar/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-# Top Animated Snack Bar
+# Multi-mode Animated Snack

-A simple and elegant top snackbar for Flutter that animates beautifully and **does not require context every time** — just once during initialization.
+A simple and elegant top snackbar for Flutter that animates beautifully and does not require context every time — just once during initialization.

-Perfect for global notifications, deep links, and lightweight snackbars at the top of the screen.
+Perfect for global notifications, deep links, and lightweight snackbars.

 ## Features